gcardenasortiz/cse15l-lab-reports-WI24/report2.md

 ![Image](ss1.png)

 Both methods, handleRequest and my main method, were called.
-My code only needs two separate arguments to work properly, the first argument is **
+My code only needs two separate arguments to work properly, the first argument in this case is the url **

 ![Image](ss2.png)